SPMIC-UoN/BrainAge_COVID-19/README.md

 # Brain age modelling and prediction

+This repository contains scripts for Brain Age prediction to explore the effects of COVID-19 and the pandemic on brain ageing, as described in this paper: [A. R. Mohammadi-Nejad, M. Craig, E. Cox, X. Chen, R. G. Jenkins, S. Francis, S. N. Sotiropoulos, D. P. Auer, “Brains Under Stress: Unravelling the Effects of the COVID-19 Pandemic on Brain Ageing”, medrxiv, 2024][paper-medrxiv-link].

+## Repository Overview
+This repository has two sections: the first contains the code for the brain age estimation model, available in the 'model' folder.
+The second section includes the code used to produce the figures for the paper, located in the 'paper' folder.

 This module supports training of a model to predict age from a set of IDPs or other measures.
 The model can then be used to determine a subject's 'brain age' from a set of the same measured, and hence a 'brain delta' that expresses